 This page has all the best and most interesting Snowy Owl Facts for Kids you will need.
 Almost everyone knows what a snowy owl looks like, if not we have a few snowy owl pictures that will help.
 This large bird breed has distinctive white features that are marked by narrow and widely spread out bars and spots.
 They have golden colored eyes that are actually small when compared to other owls.
 Another distinctive feature is the presence of feathers on the claws and toes.
 Their bills are dark colored and is short and pointed.

-Their mating season is the month of May and gestation lasts for about 32 days in which egg gets incubated.
-Their clutch size depends upon the food accessibility.
-When the food is in plenty, it can be as high as seven to eleven eggs and when the food is not enough, it is usually between three to five eggs.
+Their mating season is the month of May and gestation lasts for about 32 days in which the egg gets incubated.
+Their clutch size depends upon how much food is available.
+When the food is in plenty, it can be as high as seven to eleven eggs and when there is not enough food, it is usually between three to five eggs.

-The female incubates the egg while it is the male’s responsibility to guard and provide food to the female and the young chick.
-They do not let their young ones leave the nest till they are 25 days old.
-The chicks do not know to fly till 50 days from hatching.
+The female incubates the eggs while it is the male’s responsibility to guard and provide food to the female and the young chicks.
+They do not let their young ones leave the nest till they are at least 25 days old.
+The chicks do not know how to fly until around 50 days from hatching.
 Even after they leave the nest, they rely upon their parents for their food for the next five weeks.

 Where Do Snowy Owls Live?

 Now that is an interesting question, where do snowy owls live?
 Well in this case their name suggests that they may live in the snow, or is it that they are white and look snowy?
 Its actually a bit of both.
 They do look snowy but they also live in very cold areas where snow often falls, sometimes it can even snow all year long.
 Snowy owls live in North America, in the Arctic tundra region.
 However, some tend to migrate to southern Canada and the northern part of the United States.
 In some years, during winters, it is possible to spy snowy owls in the northern plains, New England and New York.
 Lemmings determine how far south snowy owls migrate during summer.